sillevl/course-software-engineering/POODR/managing_dependencies.md

 Sending a message requires arguments.
 The sender must have any knowledge of those arguments.
 This dependency is unavoidable.
 However there is also a more suble dependency.
 Not only does the sender need to provide arguments, it must also know the specific and fixed order.

 In the following example, the `Gear`'s `initialize` method takes three arguments: `chainring`, `cog` and `wheel`.
-It provides no defaults and all the arguments must be passed and _i the correct order_
+It provides no defaults and all the arguments must be passed and _in the correct order_

 ```ruby
 class Gear